koshkokoshka/pathologic-mesh-viewer/README.md

 ## Specification

-The goal of this project is to fully reverse-engineer the .mesh file structure used in the Pathologic game and its alpha version, to give the modding community abilify to extract, modify, and reimport game assets.
+The goal of this project is to fully reverse-engineer the .mesh file structure used in the Pathologic game and its alpha version, to give the modding community ability to extract, modify, and reimport game assets.

 ### .mesh file structure (NOT COMPLETE)